ksassnowski/venture-docs/docs/usage/preparing-your-jobs.md

 }
 ```

 Doing so will enable the package to keep track of both the dependencies of a job as well as the job that are dependant on it.
-It also allows us keep track of the state of each step inside a workflow.
+It also allows us to keep track of the state of each step inside a workflow.

 ::: tip Tip
 If you get an error about calling an undefined method `withWorkflowId` on a job, you probably forgot to add the trait to your job.